Singularity renamed to Apptainer

 - Version independent - run code designed for other versions of Linux e.g. Ubuntu packages on a CentOS system.

 - Self-contained - allow isolation of complicated application installs.

-Singularity is a popular Open Source container solution designed for HPC.
+Apptainer is a popular Open Source container solution designed for HPC.
 Unlike other container solutions such as Docker, it allows utilisation of GPUs and Infiniband interconnects for MPI jobs, and does not allow privilege escalation within a container, which would compromise the security in a multi-user environment with a shared filesystem.

-After researching the options, and running a pilot phase with users, Singularity was selected for the Apocrita HPC cluster.
+After researching the options, and running a pilot phase with users, Apptainer was selected for the Apocrita HPC cluster.

 Apptainer is available as a system package on Apocrita.
 We may update the version of Apptainer installed on the cluster to address security vulnerabilities or to provide extra features as they become available.

 Containers built by ITS Research are stored in